Thank you for reading our post, please rate this article at the end.

 Cons:

-You don’t have a bathroom with this model – and you also don’t have a shower or toilet.
-While I’ve stated that the quality is good; it’s definitely that – good, not great.
-It’s not top of the line when it comes to certain seams; so you need to temper your expectations as a buyer.
+You don’t have a bathroom with this model, and you also don’t have a shower or toilet.
+While I’ve stated that the quality is good, it’s not that good, not great.
+Sure, seams are not top-of-the-line, so you need to temper your expectations as a buyer.

 Pros: